Wondering what an order bump is?

 A one-click upsell is a post-purchase upsell offer.
 After a user has made the main purchase, their card gets tokenized, and they can accept the upsell offer(s) with a single click.

-An order bump, on the other hand, is an offer made on the checkout page when they're filling out their checkout form.
+On the other hand, an order bump is an offer made on the checkout page when they're filling out their checkout form.
 It happens before the payment for the main purchase has been deducted.

 The simple mantra for writing the order bump copy is our 4G formula.
 You can use it to write a persuasive order bump copy in literally a few minutes.